Interdisciplinary Studies with Preparation for Higher Education BA

 This extended course is for mature students, who haven't normally studied at this level previously, looking to return to study and wishing to progress to a range of degrees (both full and part-time) in the social sciences, arts or healthcare.

-Preparation for Higher Education (PHE) is a one-year part-time foundation year that provides a supportive environment to help you prepare for the transition to Level 1 university study and gain the academic knowledge and study skills you’ll need to succeed.
+Preparation for Higher Education (PHE) is a one-year part-time foundation year that provides a supportive environment to help you prepare for the transition to undergraduate degrees and gain the academic knowledge and study skills you’ll need to succeed.

 Lifelong Learning Centre Support

 We know that many mature and part-time students face unique challenges, including balancing academic study with other commitments.
-The Lifelong Learning Centre provides specialist guidance, advice, and support to mature and part-time students, from pre-application through to graduation and beyond.
+Whatever your concerns or questions, the Lifelong Learning Centre offers free specialist guidance, advice and support to mature and part-time students, from pre-application through to graduation and beyond.

 Pastoral and academic support for students from diverse backgrounds is integral to all aspects of the LLC’s work with current and prospective students, including one-to-one advice sessions, open days, community engagement, academic personal tutoring, academic mentoring, guidance and academic skills support.